liuwuliuyun/tf-mcp-server/docs/aztfexport-integration.md

 - **Multi-Provider Support**: Works with both AzureRM and AzAPI Terraform providers
 - **Configuration Management**: Get and set aztfexport configuration options
 - **Installation Validation**: Check aztfexport installation and dependencies
+- **Container-Friendly**: All generated files are returned in the API response, making it ideal for containerized environments

 ## Prerequisites